AdobeDocs/adobeio-auth/OAuth/OAuth.md

 # OAuth 2.0 Authentication

 Adobe Cloud Platform APIs use the OAuth 2.0 protocol for authentication and authorization.
-Using Adobe OAuth 2.0, you can generate an access token which is used to make API calls from your web server or browser-based apps.
+Using Adobe OAuth 2.0, you can generate an access token using the [OAuth Integration](../AuthenticationOverview/OAuthIntegration.md) created in [Adobe I/O Console](https://console.adobe.io) which is used to make API calls from your web server or browser-based apps.

 The basic Web OAuth 2.0 workflow will look like: